WebOfTrust/keri/docs/Q-and-A.md

 #### Timeliness

 Timeliness is even better because it can service both properties needed in one go.
-If we use a Date-time-stamp (monotonic) in time window we can be sure that the sender request is unique and has been established in an acceptable timeframe.
+If we use a Date-time-stamp (monotonic) in time window we can be sure that the sender request is unique and has been established in an acceptable time frame.

 So therefore the non-interactive mechanism to replay attack prevention has been suggested in KERI implemented by Date-time-stamp (monotonic).\
 The time window can be fairly large because you use monotonicity.

 ### How can I use KERI to filter connections with the outside world?
-Any public enquiry should be filtered upfront.
+Any public enquiry should be filtered upfront

 *My e-mail address or phone number are publicly available and anyone can contact me, I'd like more privacy.*\
 *I you want to talk to me, you send a message to my public identifier.*

 First use a public identifier and then set up a private pairwise connection.\
 You don't need to a strong correlation of your public identifier to you as an entity, but only to your "local" reputation, expressed by the KEL itself.\
-The correlation in KERI is never public, always private. *Spam* goes away because of the provable assestation.\
+The correlation in KERI is never public, always private. *Spam* goes away because of the provable attestation.\
 (*SamMSmith*) and (*@Chunningham*)

 ## *Q: How does KERI handle double claims?